-“A data driven approach is used to optimize how your organization manages and deployes learning and development to support the execution of your business strategy” (Chief Learning Officer 2015).
+“A data driven approach is used to optimize how your organization manages and deploys learning and development to support the execution of your business strategy” (Chief Learning Officer 2015).
 In our experience, most organizations understand the value of data, and are trying to use data to tune their operations.
 The challenge is rooted in a simple question: Where do you start?

-When it comes to data and analytics capabilities, the feedback we have gotten from our audience has been consistent - the reporting capabilities that users get from their learning management systems do not allow them to truly understand the effectiveness of their learning and training programs.
+When it comes to data and analytics capabilities, the feedback we have gotten from our audience has been consistent - the reporting capabilities that users get from their learning management systems (LMS) do not allow them to truly understand the effectiveness of their learning and training programs.
 Without the ability to extract the right data, and use that data to understand the impact of learning, a data-driven approach is near impossible.

-Here are some of the typical barriers that you might face when trying to implement data-driven approaches.
+Here are some of the typical barriers that you might face when trying to implement data-driven approaches:

-- Your LMS has limited access to data - You’re looking for specific outcomes, but your LMS doesn’t provide adequate access to that information
+- Limited access to data: you’re looking for specific outcomes, but your LMS doesn’t provide adequate access to that information

-- 1. Embrace a data-driven mindset
+1. Embrace a Data-Driven Mindset

 Make analytics part of the fabric of daily operations.
 Leaders should be focussing on reactions and outcomes, and always asking for the data that can prove these outcomes.
 Learning and development teams need to see data as a central component to solving problems and identifying opportunities.

-- 2. Provide access to the right tools.
+2. Provide Access to the Right Tools

 The right tools, means learning solutions with robust reporting and analytics capabilities.
-This could be a LMS that has the right reporting capabilities, or a LMS without reporting capabilities but the option of integrating a solution.
+This could be a LMS that has the right reporting capabilities, or a LMS without reporting capabilities but has the option of integrating a solution.